5 Benefits of Reporting Your Security Expenses as OPEX

 3. Security as an OPEX negates the need for a large capital investment

 Coming up with a large amount of capital to buy a security system outright is every CFO’s nightmare.
-Putting security in the category of operational expenses eliminates the need for a large initial investment which means more cash flow for your business.
+Putting security in the category of operational expenses eliminates the need for a large initial investment which can lower TCO and can cash flow your business.

 4. It makes budget planning easier